Rory Stewart’s middling account of the Middleland

 So let’s presumptuously risk an account of RS’s progress.
 He is a clever Pict who has spent an early life working within a mostly English Establishment, at any rate a Big Britain one, and bringing much light and joy to it.
 He is a born explorer and writer and early on sought out the marginal and the liminal and the glamorous as one such must, and so he walks wherever the wild side is.
 He sees the glamour and horror and creative oomph of the shards of humanity scattered in difficult – borderish – places, and notes how they are bastions of variety and stubbornness whilst and because they are simultaneously buffeted by history and immune to it.
 What’s not to write?

-I think it is good fun that he is sent by the British to help the UN in the former Yugoslavia, where it is moot whether the festering violence of gorgeously various communities was more usefully smothered by imperial Soviet Russia, or had been bred and fomented in its blind, huge vat of oppression.
-Anyway, he is sent to help pick up the pieces.
-And then, and this is the glorious bit, he is sent by Britain to help the US (the New Rome, as he himself casts it, in effect) in Iraq.
+I think it is good fun that he was sent by the British to help the UN in the former Yugoslavia, where it is moot whether the festering violence of gorgeously various communities was more usefully smothered by imperial Soviet Russia, or had been bred and fomented in its blind, huge vat of oppression.
+Anyway, he was sent to help pick up the pieces.
+And then, and this is the glorious bit, he was sent by Britain to help the US (the New Rome, as he himself casts it, in effect) in Iraq.
 Iraq’s troubles, he reminds us, can be laid at the door of the British Empire and its instant border-making, or anyway of European imperialism.
-So an Old Rome created Iraq and its troubles, and a New Rome is sending this Pict to sort out a bit of the mess, under their temporary, muscular but feeble imperium.
-(Gloriously, they send him to the place where Wilfred Thesiger, the great explorer-writer, had gone to mourn the coming of oil and motors when before there had only been toughness and immemorial male friendship.)
+So an Old Rome created Iraq and its troubles, and a New Rome sent this Pict to sort out a bit of the mess, under their temporary, muscular but feeble imperium.
+(Gloriously, they sent him to the place where Wilfred Thesiger, the great explorer-writer, had gone to mourn the coming of oil and motors where before there had only been toughness and immemorial male friendship.)

 Rome always did that: find wild and wooly men, civilise them a bit, and send them off to spots where they had no over-riding loyalty and could be impartially bloody Roman, but cannily.